Volunteering with Iowa 4-H

-Over 150 New 4-H Volunteers and Staff Participated in New Volunteer Training Pilot!
+Over 250 New 4-H Volunteers and Staff Participated in New Volunteer Training This Year

-The interactive training included an agenda loaded with knowledge, skills, and tools needed to enhance a volunteer’s work with 4-H youth.
-Included were breakout sessions specific for 4-H clubs and Clover Kids groups to allow for more targeted skill building for volunteers working with those specific age groups.
-Volunteers received a “toolbox” – a binder of resources to support their work with their club or group.
+In Fall 2012 and Spring 2013, New Volunteer training was provided for new 4-H club/project and Clover Kids volunteers at 17 sites around the state.
+This interactive training includes an agenda loaded with knowledge, skills, and tools needed to enhance a volunteer’s work with 4-H youth.
+Included are breakout sessions specific for 4-H clubs and Clover Kids groups to allow for more targeted skill building for volunteers working with those specific age groups.
+Volunteers receive a “toolbox” – a binder of resources to support their work with their club or group.

 I just wanted to thank you for the great new leaders training.
 I found it very informative and FUN!
 I was excited to take the information I had learned back to the leaders.
 We had a great meeting and are looking forward to making some positive changes to the group.
 The youth officers are very excited to help plan and really participate.
 They now feel as though we are walking beside them instead of ahead of them.
 The meeting really opened my eyes to what 4-H is all about and all the positive that it can bring to not only the youth's lives but also the volunteers.
 I really appreciate all the time and effort you put forth to create this great program that you put together, it has really made an impact on my role as a leader.